jasonmccreary/git-trim/README.md

 When the `--remote` (or `-r`) option is used, `git trim` will remove remote branches instead of local branches.
 For example, `git trim --stale --remote` will remove remote branches without commits in the last 3 months (stale local branches will not be removed).

+Finally, you may also append the `--dry-run` option to any `git-trim` command to simply list the branches which would be deleted instead of actually removing them.

 ## Installation